Ann Symonds – Making a difference

 And when we talk of progressive change is the ALP still fit for purpose?
 In her post-parliamentary career Ann was critical of the hollowing out of the party, and was perhaps liberated to try new alliances and solutions.

-Introduction: A Tale of Two Speeches DRAFT (end notes to be added)
+Introduction: A Tale of Two Speeches

-The late Ann Symonds was ‘catapulted’ into the New South Wales Legislative Council in September 1982.
+Ann Symonds was ‘catapulted’ into the New South Wales Legislative Council in September 1982.
 Having narrowly missed election to the Council in 1981, she was chosen by the Australian Labor Party to fill the casual vacancy caused when Peter Baldwin, a fellow member of the Labor Left, resigned to run for a federal seat.
 She was elected in her own right in 1984 and 1995, but retired in April 1998.

-Chapter 1.
-The Making of a Not-So-Accidental Politician
+In the beginning: The Making of a Not-So-Accidental Politician

 - Women’s housing and homelessness